Welcome to Shelburne!

 Wednesdays - 10 AM to 2 PM

 For any other business, the Town Office is open Monday through Thursday from 11 AM to 6 PM

 Events & Announcements:

-It's Property Tax Time again!
-Tax bills have been sent out and are due JULY 1st.
+Property Tax bills have been issued and are due on or before December 16th, 2020.

 Tax payments can be mailed, dropped in the drop box on the porch, or can be paid in person during office hours.
 If you intend to make an in-person visit, please wear a mask.

 Shelburne Public Library